tprasadtp/protonvpn-docker/README.md

 - If using Debian 11 (Buster) or later, Raspberry Pi OS (Buster) or later, Fedora, ArchLinux, Linux Mint 20.x or later, RHEL 9 or later, Alma Linux 9 or later, CentOS 9 Stream, Ubuntu 20.04 or later have the required kernel module built-in.
 - Kernel versions 5.6 or later.
-- If **NONE** of the above conditions can be satisfied, You have to install WireGuard.
+- If **NONE** of the above conditions can be satisfied, install WireGuard.
 Your distribution might already package DKMS module or provide signed kernels with WireGuard built-in.
 Visit https://www.wireguard.com/install/ for more info.
     > **Note**
     >
     > If running as a container, Wireguard **MUST** be installed on the host, not the container.